genexus-books/Saia/saia-docs/docs/apis/ChatWithDocumentsAPI.md

 sidebar_position: 4
 ---

-# SAIA Chat with Documents API
+# GeneXus Enterprise AI Chat with Documents API

 This API enables searches or queries on the indexed content.